okinawabob/um/ifsm201.md

 #### Quiz 4 must be completed before our next class

-The ***<abbr title="Learning Experience Online">LEO</abbr> Quizzes*** contain both multiple choice and True/False questions.
+- The ***<abbr title="Learning Experience Online">LEO</abbr> Quizzes*** contain both multiple choice and True/False questions.
 The fourth week you will be permitted to take the quiz twice.
 You must be logged into LEO to take the quiz and they are timed so allocate 60 minutes.
 If you walk away and the quiz times out you will receive a zero on that quiz.

-- Quiz 4: Database concepts The quiz this week is set for two attempts and 60 minutes so please try taking the Quiz 4 before Week 5 class lecture.
 {: .check}

 If you have any questions about the class or assignments feel free to post in the